G8GYW/g8gyw.github.io/readme.md

 value and load the program again.

-Now connect up the battery, charger and on/off switch, put the switch in the on position and the screen should now display an accurate battery voltage.
+Now connect up the battery, charger and on/off switch, put the switch in the on position and the screen should display an accurate battery voltage.
 With a suitable 50 ohm load on RFout, apply varying power levels to RFin and observe the readings on the display which should be within 5% of the true values.
 If the error is significantly higher, it